arjunchenal/Anomaly_Detection/README.md

-# Anomaly Detection using Clustering methods, LSTM & GRU for time series data.
+# Anomaly Detection using statistical and deep learning techniques

-This repository provides comprehensive implementation for anomaly detection in the time series data using Clustering methods and LSTM, GRU.
+This repository provides comprehensive implementation for anomaly detection in the time series data using both statistical and deep learning techniques.

 ---